The two sides of a Women’s World Cup that could transform rugby

 The biggest Women’s World Cup in history could change the rugby landscape – even if some familiar challenges remain

 It was an event beset by challenges.
-Even before it began, Deborah Griffin – one of Richmond’s “Founding Four” – was being told off by the IRB for having the idea at all, her infant daughter with her as she ignored their censure.
-England sported shirts featuring a different rose to their male equivalents with their integration into the Rugby Football Union (RFU) still 18 years away; the Russian team bartered for rooms with vodka, the only tradeable commodity to make the trip with them with the Soviet Union not allowing hard currency out of the country; and the entire playing personnel spent a night together on the floor of a function space ahead of the final after a mix-up with the hotel bookings.
+Even before it began, Deborah Griffin – one of Richmond’s “founding four” – was being told off by the IRB for having the idea at all, her infant daughter with her as she ignored their censure.
+England sported shirts featuring a different rose to their male equivalents with their integration into the Rugby Football Union (RFU) still 18 years away; the Russian team bartered for rooms with vodka, the only tradeable commodity to make the trip with them as the Soviet Union did not allow hard currency out of the country; and the entire playing personnel spent a night together on the floor of a function space ahead of the final after a mix-up with the hotel bookings.

 They are the tales of a different time and a different sport that are nonetheless worth reflecting on as a transformative tournament begins.
 Over these next six weeks, women’s rugby will enjoy a spotlight beyond that which it has experienced before, with record ticket sales, a sold-out final and extensive broadcast coverage shining a spotlight on the elite athletes and captivating characters that already make it a game of unrealised riches.
-In all, more than 400,000 people are expected to attend; sales of train tickets to Sunderland have spiked by 600% ahead of the opening clash at the Stadium of Light on Friday.
+In all, more than 400,000 people are expected to attend, while sales of train tickets to Sunderland have spiked by 600 per cent ahead of the opening clash at the Stadium of Light on Friday.

 Kicking off the tournament are the Red Roses, a dominant sporting side seeking the ultimate prize that has eluded them in the last two tournaments.
-Since losing the last World Cup final, John Mitchell’s team have gone unbeaten to threaten again their own record winning streak, set in the run-up to that last tournament.
+Since losing the last World Cup final, John Mitchell’s team have gone unbeaten to again threaten their own record winning streak of 30, set in the run-up to that last tournament.
 On and off the field, in virtually every way, they are setting the standard for others to follow – England are better resourced, better supported, and better prepared than any other side at this tournament.

 Beneath the leading four, each side will have their own battles to fight.
 For some, like the United States and Australia, there will be hopes of a deep run to engage a dormant nation and break into that top group in time; Ireland, Scotland and Wales are all capable of taking a step forward, too.
 Others will not simply be happy to be here but it is important to recognise how positive their participation is – debutants Brazil, for example, have played fewer than 20 official Tests in their history.
 The hope is that they, and the rest, will be swept along and lifted by a rising tide of support that lifts all boats.

-Those within rugby are split on the impact of the Lionesses’ continuing success on this tournament, the sporting story of the summer perhaps already told but the way in which Sarina Wiegman’s side have captivated a nation evidence of how swiftly the landscape can change.
+Those within rugby are split on the impact on this tournament of the Lionesses’ continuing success, the sporting story of the summer perhaps already told, but the way in which Sarina Wiegman’s side have captivated a nation is evidence of how swiftly the landscape can change.
 Privately within World Rugby, there will be some hope for a home success to make the Red Roses household names throughout England – and drag stars from other nations along with them, too.

-Everywhere you look there are stories of perseverance.
+Everywhere you look at this World Cup there are stories of perseverance.
 Take Babalwa Latsha, the prop who rose from meagre beginnings in a South African township to become as articulate a spokesperson for the sport as any, alongside her forceful impacts on the pitch.
 Closer to home there is Abi Burton, left in a coma for 25 days by encephalitis in 2022 – having learned to walk again, she has timed her run perfectly to bolt into the Red Roses’ squad.
-Then there is Ilona Maher, a social media phenomenon but first and foremost, as she will underline, a high-class rugby player.
+Then there is Ilona Maher, a social media phenomenon but first and foremost, as she will underline, a high-class rugby player for the United States.

 Yet the backdrop remains murky.
 While England’s contracts are now of decent value, some other professionals at this tournament are not earning much at all – and they are among the lucky ones at what remains a largely amateur or semi-professional event.
 A portion of the Scottish squad do not know their employment status beyond this tournament amid messy contract talks.
 Canada launched a crowdfunding effort at the start of the year to make it to this tournament, while many of Samoa’s players have also appealed for financial support.